 Today there is a clear trend to combine two or more transgenic traits present in single events through traditional breeding.
-However, information on how these GM stacked events should be assessed is limited and in some cases, assessment data for each single GM events has been used as evidence of safety for the stacked events.
+However, information on how these GM stacked events should be assessed is limited and in some cases, assessment data for each single GM events has been taken into account to prove the safety of the whole food/feed.

-Stacked events are more complex than single gene events.
-It has been an increased interest for the combinatorial and/or synergistic effects that may produce unintended, and undesirable changes in the plant - e.g. the potential for up- and down regulation of the plants own genes.
-Interactions within stacked traits cannot be excluded and multiple expressed toxins in a plant may increase immunological effects or adjuvant effects in mammals (Halpin 2005, deSchrijver et al, 2007).
+Stacked events are in general more complex than single gene events.
+It has been an increased interest for the possible combinatorial and/or synergistic effects that may produce unintended, and undesirable changes in the plant - like the potential for up- and down regulation of the plants own genes.
+Interactions within stacked traits cannot be excluded and that the group of expressed toxins in the plant can give specific immunological effects or adjuvant effects in mammals (Halpin 2005, deSchrijver et al, 2007).
 Then (2009) reviews and discusses the evidence for changes in activity and specificity of Bt proteins dependent on synergistic interactions with extrinsic features.
 Such changes may critically influence the bioactivity and hence the potential for unintended effects.

-Most of the information submitted in this safety assessment is derived from previous findings with the parental lines MON87427 (EFSA/GMO/BE/2012/110 Monsanto Company) and MON89034x1507xMON88017x59122 (EFSA/GMO/CZ/2008/62, Monsanto Company/ Dow AgroSciences LLC).
-In general, the applicant describes most of the traits and characteristics of the "stacked event" as being the same as those of the parental GM events used in production of GM maize.
-The applicant has not demonstrated that interactions among the different transgenic proteins, particularly for allergenic or toxic effects, are not taking place in this event.
-Assumptions-based reasoning based on parental lines rather than the event in question should not replace scientific testing of hypotheses regarding interactions.
-GenØk means that stacked events cannot be approved based on the information on the parental lines or single events.
+The safety assessment of this application is based on the summary of a technical dossier as the full dossier is not available as of yet.
+Most of the information submitted in this safety assessment is derived from previous finding with the proteins in maize events 1507, 59122 and 1507 x 59122.
+The applicant has not demonstrated that interactions among the different transgenic proteins, particularly for allergenic or toxic effects, are not taking place in this event .Assumptions-based reasoning based on proteins expressed in other events rather than the event. in question should not replace scientific testing of hypotheses regarding interactions.
+GenØk means that stacked events cannot be approved based on the information from other events than the one applied for.

-MON87427 x MON89034 x 1507 x MON88017 x 59122 maize combines several classes of Bt proteins active against insects pest like Lepidoptera and Coleoptera.
-It is well known that synergistic and additive effects both between Bt toxins and other compounds may occur (Then, 2009).
+Maize 4114 combines several classes of Bt proteins active against insects pest like Lepidoptera and Coleoptera.
+It is well known that synergistic and additive effects both between Bt toxins and other compounds do occur (Then, 2009).
 Then (2009) reviews and discusses the evidence for changes in activity and specificity of Bt proteins dependent on synergistic interactions with extrinsic features.
 Such changes may critically influence the bioactivity and hence the potential for unintended effects and must be carefully considered in the development and risk assessments of stacked events.
 Robust data are necessary to identify whether the combined presence of transgenes influences expression levels.

-• The regulator is encouraged to ask the Applicant to demonstrate the lack of interactive effects between transgenic proteins through proper scientific testing and evidence gathering, rather than justify the lack of testing based on assumptions-based reasoning of no effects.
+The regulator is encouraged to ask the Applicant to demonstrate the lack of interactive effects between transgenic proteins through proper scientific testing and evidence gathering, rather than justify the lack of testing based on assumptions-based reasoning of no effects.